Syracuse Madrid Center

 Syracuse Madrid currently offers two housing options:

 Homestay Option: No more than two students are placed with one host family.
 Mutual roommate requests will share a double room.
 Your host(s) may vary from families with younger or older children to single professionals.
 Many families have been hosting Syracuse students for many years.
 You will receive breakfast and dinner every day (14 meals per week) and you will need to budget additional funds to cover your midday meals.
 The host family will also provide you with bed and bath linens, do your laundry once a week, and clean your room once a week.
-Students may apply for a host family change in the exceptional circumstances and only after the fifteen-day adaptation period in Madrid has passed.
-Changes in homestay will only be considered when Syracuse Madrid determines that the current housing assignment represents a demonstrable risk to the students’ wellbeing.

-- Students may apply for a host family change in the exceptional circumstances and only after the fifteen-day adaptation period in Madrid has passed.
+- Students may apply for a host family change in exceptional circumstances and only after the fifteen-day adaptation period in Madrid has passed.
 Changes in homestay will only be considered when Syracuse Madrid determines that the current housing assignment represents a demonstrable risk to the students’ wellbeing.

 - Xior Residence Hall: The Xior Residence Hall is located in Madrid’s Salamanca neighborhood.
-Xior offers 40 meals per month, 20 of these meals are breakfast and the rest are lunch or dinner.
+Xior offers 40 meals per month.
+20 of these meals are breakfast and the rest are lunch or dinner.
 Meals are offered on the on-site dining facility.
 There is also a kitchenette on every floor.

-- The Social Hub: The Social Hub (TSH) is located in Madrid’s Plaza España neighborhood, very near Puerta del Sol.
+- The Social Hub: The Social Hub (TSH) is located in Madrid’s Plaza de España neighborhood, very near Puerta del Sol.
 The residence hall space offers single-room accommodations with an ensuite bathroom.
 You can purchase meals in the cafeteria or use the large common kitchen, where you will have access to your own refrigerated locker.

 Note: You are not permitted to host overnight guests during your semester abroad.
 Visiting friends and family should make hotel reservations.
 You may not stay in your housing assignment before or after the program dates.